 Price: €€-€€€

-Speciality: make sure you try their starters, Portuguese dishes
+Specialty: make sure you try their starters, Portuguese dishes

 Campo de Ourique Market

 I believe you have heard about TimeOut Marker, however, let me tell you the truth – it is overrated and touristic.
-Come to Campo de Ourique Market instead and enjoy local experience!
+Come to Campo de Ourique Market instead and enjoy the local experience!

 Price: from € to €€€€